-- 4a Any depiction of, or reference to, violence should be justified by context. - 4b Broadcasters should be mindful of the cumulative effect of violence or violent incidents and themes, within programmes, and across programme line-ups. - 4c Broadcasters should exercise caution with content likely to incite or encourage violence or brutality. - 4d In news, current affairs and factual programmes, where disturbing or alarming material is often shown to reflect a world in which violence occurs, the material should be justified in the public interest. - Judgement and discretion must be used in deciding the degree of graphic detail to be included in news programmes, particularly when children are likely to be watching. - An audience advisory should be used when appropriate. - 4e Programmes in which rape or sexual violence feature should be treated with care, and broadcasters should use an audience advisory if the content is likely to disturb. - 4f Content should not include any combination of violence and sex designed to titillate, beyond current socially acceptable community norms.
+- 4a Any depiction of, or reference to, violence should be justified by context. - 4b Broadcasters should be mindful of the cumulative effect of violence or violent incidents and themes, within programmes, and across programme lineups. - 4c Broadcasters should exercise caution with content likely to incite or encourage violence or brutality.
+It should be classified carefully and carry audience advisory symbols and written advisories where necessary, in accordance with Standard 2 Programme Information. - 4d In news, current affairs and factual programmes, where disturbing or alarming material is often shown to reflect a world in which violence occurs, the material should be justified in the public interest. - Judgement and discretion must be used in deciding the degree of graphic detail to be included in news programmes, particularly when children are likely to be watching. - An audience advisory should be used when appropriate. - 4e Programmes in which rape or sexual violence feature should be treated with care, and broadcasters should use an audience advisory if the content is likely to disturb. - 4f Content should not include any combination of violence and sex designed to titillate, beyond current socially acceptable community norms. - 4g Broadcasters are expected to exercise discretion with content which focusses on or depicts in detail issues such as rape, sexual violence, or suicide; and should provide appropriate audience advisories.
+The inclusion of helpline information should be considered.